rmc7419/Forecasting/README.md

 Programming:- Python

-The Codes regarding  Forecasting with Three different business problems Airlines dataset, Coca cola sales raw dataset, Plastic sales dataset are present in this Repository in detail.
+The Codes regarding  Forecasting with Two different business problems Airlines dataset, Coca cola sales raw dataset,dataset are present in this Repository in detail.